What can we learn from Canada?

 I could write about many other things and give you accurate data and numbers, but I will just close this by saying that this is a country where natural beauty is overwhelming.
 The Rockies (“mountain range spans the provinces of British Columbia and Alberta”) are superb, divine, and sublime!
 Some cities are also wonderful: If you visit Canada don’t miss Québec City, Montreal, Toronto, and Vancouver.
 And yes, the “northern lights” are something out of this world.

 What are the best things in Canada?

 I’ll try to be as brief as possible with this one because I already mentioned Canada’s powerful nature and landscape and how Canadians are polite and respectful.
 The organization of the State makes things work, and occasionally we wonder how they do it, but it is difficult to get the recipe.
 Canada is a welfare state.
 The access to public services and the support to immigrant people are very good.
 Public aid is available if you really need it.
 People in Canada, they donate and volunteer, in a natural way, because they want to share their wealth and skills.

 You don’t have to call people by their titles: my boss Tom is Tom, and that’s all.
 Canadians are not pretentious, they prefer to enjoy their weekend in the cabin with family than showing themselves in public events.
 They like good cars, not because of status or show-off but because it is a matter of dealing with the climate.
 When they can, they bike.
 Canadians face the mistakes of others with a positive attitude.
 They criticize without being rude: they have the “hamburger system”, that every immigrant knows.
-To call your attention to something you did wrong they say first a positive thing than that they criticize you, and finally they end with a positive sentence, and sometimes with a smile.
+To call your attention to something you did wrong they say first a positive thing, than they criticize you, and finally, they end with a positive sentence, and sometimes with a smile.
 Anyway, the goal is to avoid mistakes.